segmentio/segment-docs/src/personas/journeys/build-journey.md

 When you publish a journey, it becomes active.
 To publish a journey, click Publish Journey from the Journey Overview.
 You can also click Publish Journey in the bottom-right corner of the Journey Builder.

-#### When a journey is published
+#### When you publish a Journey

-- You can edit only the Journey name, description, and destination steps.
+- You can edit the Journey name, description, and destination steps.
 - You cannot add, edit, or delete other steps in the journey.
-- User counts are computed.
-It may take a few hours for user counts to be available.
+- Journeys computes user counts.
+It may take a up to 3 hours for user counts to be available.
-- Once user counts are computed and available, you’ll see the list of users at each step of the journey.
+- Once Journeys computes user counts and makes them available, you’ll see the list of users at each step of the journey.
 - You can click a user profile to see the list of Journey they belong to.
-- Data is sent to destinations, and updates in real-time.
+- Journeys sends data to destinations, and updates in real-time.

 ## Edit name, description, and destinations